osrf/uctf/doc/run_cloud/readme.md

 ## Setup your ssh agent

+From the CloudSim UI you will have link to download the key.
+The key will be the same for all the payload machines.
-From the CloudSim UI you will have a key download.
-The keys for your machines should be the same.
-Download and unpack them.
-Then add the key to your ssh-agent using the following command.
-Where the key is saved as key.pem.
+Add the key to your ssh-agent using the following command.
+Where the key is saved as cloudsim.pem.

 ```
-ssh-add ~/Download/key.pem
+ssh-add ~/Download/cloudsim.pem
 ```

+You will download these ssh keys but you will not need to use them directly.
+The deploy script will use the keys to log into the remote servers for you.

 ## Deploy your tactics and start payload